 Suffering from a condition that caused his body to accumulate excessive amounts of fluid, Jon Brower Minnoch weighed up to 1,400 pounds and died at just 41 years old.

 Though most Guinness World Records get broken over time, there is one that has remained unbroken for the last 40 years.
-In March of 1978, Jon Brower Minnoch was awarded the world record for being the heaviest person in medical history, after weighing in at 1,400 pounds.
+In March of 1978, Jon Brower Minnoch was awarded the world record for being the heaviest person in the world after weighing in at 1,400 pounds.

 Despite weighing roughly the same as a polar bear, Minnoch was still not at a record-setting weight.

 Born in Bainbridge Island, Washington, Jon Brower Minnoch had been obese throughout his childhood, though it wasn’t until his weight started rapidly increasing that doctors began to notice how big his problem was.
 Along with the massive amount of extra weight he was carrying, Minnoch was beginning to experience complications related to his weight, such as congestive heart failure and edema.